cabal-club/cable-core.js/INDEXES.md

   properly queryable using lexicographic sort, but makes it easier to see which strings in this documents are views; it's a convention used in this document, if you will

+## Materialized views
+These materialized views comprise the database portion of cable-core, and be serviced through leveldb.
+When a response from a previously issued request comes in, the data will be persisted and tied to its hash in the data store, and indexed in different kinds of views according to what type of post it is.

 ### Data store
 A data store where each key is a hash, and each value is the data that